What is grief coaching?

 In the early days after my loss, I sought therapy.
 It was really helpful for enabling me to survive the trauma of loss and cope with my grief.
 When I was ready to move forward, I turned to coaching.
 As a result of coaching, I found ways to move from surviving to thriving and use my experience for personal growth.

 If you decide grief coaching is the right approach for you, it can be helpful to have an idea of what to expect from your session.
-Here, Nancy explains how she works with clients in grief coaching sessions.
+Each person's grief is unique.
+Many coaches tailor their sessions to meet the unique needs of the individual.

 Finding a grief coach